abdulraoufatia/DevOps-Course-Starter/README.md

 devops-course-starter-web-1 exited with code 0
 ```

-Knowledge in Testing is required to undestand what is happening above.
+Knowledge of Automating  Testing is required to understand what is happening above.

 #### Running individual containers

-If you wish to run a container seperately, use each command respecitively either:
+If you wish to run a container separately, use each command respectively either:

 ```bash
 docker-compose up todo-development